ro5han/kubernetes-ingress/docs/content/installation/integrations/f5-ingresslink.md

     . . .
     ```

-    where `ingresslink` references the name of the IngressLink resource from step 1, and `report-ingress-status` enables [reporting ingress statuses]({{< relref "configuration/global-configuration/reporting-resources-status#ingress-resources" >}}).
+    where `ingresslink` references the name of the IngressLink resource from Step 2, and `report-ingress-status` enables [reporting Ingress statuses]({{< relref "configuration/global-configuration/reporting-resources-status#ingress-resources" >}}).

-### Installation using Helm
+#### Helm Installation

-Install a Helm release with the following values:
+Install a helm release with the following values that replicate the Manifest installation above:

 ```yaml
 controller: